aswinivunnava/TW-task/README.md

 * includes php and httpd releated packages
 * configuring httpd apache written a Dockerfile with base image centos/httpd-24-centos7:latest (taken from softwre collection)
 * build image is in public docker hub - docker push aswinivunnava/thoughtwork-httpd
+* If want to build and run image local required to generate SSL files which is required to copy to docker image
-* docker push aswinivunnava/thoughtwork-httpd configured for httpd in values.yml file
+* '''aswinivunnava/thoughtwork-httpd''' configured for httpd in values.yml file
 * From Software collection php image edited in values.yaml file: docker-registry.wikimedia.org/dev/buster-php81-fpm:1.0.1-s2